Boundary Learning by Using Weighted Propagation in Convolution Network: Method

-In order to better solve the problem of blurred or missing boundaries and spurious scratches in the microscopic images of polycrystalline materials, we draw on the advantages of the tracking-based method and deep learning-based method and propose a new network architecture for 3D image segmentation, especially applicable to the polycrystalline image.
-This architecture propagates the mask information from the last slice to the next target image to assist the boundary detection of target image accurately.
-More specifically, as shown in Figure \ref{fig3}, the information of the last slice (as shown with the gray image on the left side of Figure \ref{fig3}) is sent to U-Net along with raw image as input.
-As CNN has strong learning and modeling capabilities, it can learn a powerful feature extraction function related to a specific task based on the training data.
-The core of our work is to build a deep learning model can use the power of the neural network to learn a much more complex modeling function between two adjacent slices.
-The ideal state of this function is that it can not only recognize blurred or missing boundaries and spurious scratches in target image with the help of the last slice but also keep the topology of the target image itself.
+In order to overcome the problem of blurred or missing boundaries in the microscopic images of polycrystalline materials, a propagation segmentation network architecture is proposed.
+This architecture propagates the boundary detection result from the previous slice to the next target slice for assisting the boundary detection.
+More specifically, as shown in Figure \ref{flowchart}, the boundary detection result of previous slice is sent to the encoder along with target slice as input.
+Due to the spatial consistency, the boundary of previous slice has practical guiding significance for the detection of the target slice boundary.
+If the consistency is strong enough, the boundary of previous slice can even be directly used to recover the blurred or missing boundaries in target slice.
+The core idea of our work is to build a deep learning model that can use the power of the neural network to learn spatial consistence between two adjacent slices.
+And the ideal state of our model is that it can not only recognize blurred or missing boundaries and scratches in target slice with the help of the previous slice but also keep the topology of the target slice itself.

-To improve the effect of model, we present a multi-level fusion strategy to make better use of multiple levels of information.
-As U-Net is a cascaded framework, with the number of convolution layers increases, it gradually extracts high-dimensional information representations.
-In layer 1 (as shown in Figure \ref{fig3}), U-Net may only learn simple boundary information, but in layer 4, it may be able to learn high-dimensional structural information, which is important in boundary detection on the polycrystalline image.
-The upper information sent to the network contains not only boundary information, but also rich structural information.
-Thus, we use a multi-level fusion strategy to make the most of it.
-The simplest concatenation is used as the fusion strategy.